What the House of Lords Financial Services Regulation Committee Means for FCA Policy & Your Firm

 Is your firm ready to engage with regulatory developments proposed at short notice that may have a significant business impact?

-With the use of a case study, this webinar explores what the Committee has done so far, with a focus on the circumstances leading up to and the content of its report on FCA’s ‘naming and shaming’ proposals (CP24/2).
+With the use of case studies, this webinar explores what the Committee has done so far, with a focus on the circumstances leading up to and the content of its report on the FCA’s ‘naming and shaming’ proposals (CP24/2).

-Through this case study, you will gain a clear understanding of the House of Lords Financial Services Regulation Committee’s role, influence, and the broader implications for UK regulatory oversight, including how to anticipate similar interventions and what your firm should be doing now to respond.
+Through case studies, you will gain a clear understanding of the House of Lords Financial Services Regulation Committee’s role, influence, and the broader implications for UK regulatory oversight, including how to anticipate similar interventions and what your firm should be doing now to respond.

 What You Will Learn